Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Introduction

 \section{Introduction}

-The formation energy for reactants transforming to products relies on an accurate determination of the corresponding energy barrier, leading to kinetic considerations.
-To find these barriers, we require the transition state (TS), or the dividing surface, a \(3N-1\) dimensional hyperplane between the reactant and product basins of the Potential Energy Surface (PES).
-In the harmonic approximation, we define the hyperplane as perpendicular to the direction of lowest curvature of the PES, and passing through a first order saddle point.
-This first order saddle point (FOSP), or the geometry corresponding to it, marks the point of highest energy along the minimum energy path (MEP) connecting the reactant and product states.
-For a given reaction, the MEP is the path of highest statistical weight in the configuration space.
+Estimating reaction kinetics requires an accurate free energy barrier corresponding to the transition state which is a dividing surface that forms a bottleneck for reactive trajectories.
+Within the harmonic approximation to transition state theory (HTST) the transition state is approximated as a \(3N-1\) dimensional hyperplane between the reactant and product basins of the Potential Energy Surface (PES).
+The plane passes through a first order saddle point, which we will refer to as the transition structure (TS), and its normal points in the direction of lowest curvature of the PES at that point.
+The relevant point is the point of highest energy along the minimum energy path (MEP) connecting the reactant and product states, and this is a saddle point on the PES.
+For a given reaction, the MEP is the path of highest statistical weight in the configuration space connecting the initial and final states.

-For most computational chemists, the key benefit of using TS exploration methods involves finding the chemical transformation pathway, since a first attempt at a rate estimate depends on the energy barrier and the ratio of the vibrational frequencies.
+TS exploration methods identify a candidate transition mechanism.
+The estimate of the transition rate (under HTST) can be calculated from the energy barrier, which is the difference between the energy at the saddle and the reactant state.